Share this post

 Slipped discs are often associated with the lumbar spine.
 When a disc is misaligned, lumbar tissue can press against the spinal nerves causing intense pain that may even radiate down into the legs, it may irritate the nerves or cause other symptoms.
 Floating again can be used as a supportive post-operational therapy for example.

-Float therapy can therefore serve as a valuable supplement to physio-therapeutical and physical therapies to alleviate pain and naturally heal spinal issues.
+Float therapy can serve as a valuable supplement to physical therapies and exercise to alleviate pain and naturally heal spinal issues.